[FAQ]

 Attorney Fees and Costs

-Over the years we have found the best way to charge our clients is to implement a flat fee.
-This allows us the ability to concentrate on achieving our client’s ultimate goal of seeing their loved one getting the help they need.
+Over the years we have found the best way to provide the highest level of service and commitment is to implement a flat fee.
+This allows us the ability to concentrate on achieving our client’s goal of seeing their loved one getting the help they need.
 We develop a strategic plan to take control and monitor treatment progress regardless of how many times we go to court or how long it takes.
+We provide immediate direct access to staff and Mr. Levine without delay and as often as needed.
+Unlike other firms we handle everything from beginning to end including status, extension and contempt proceedings.

 Why Does The Marchman Act Work?